 Mentorships involve more self-reflection than sponsorships.
 Mentees define their career goals and work to achieve them with the help, support, advice, and encouragement of a mentor.
 During a mentorship, a mentee will start to see their strengths and weaknesses and create a plan to see positive change in their career.

-Mentorships have several benefits, such as:
+Mentorships have several benefits to employees, such as:

-- Skill development
+- Skills development

-- Goal achievement
+- Goal setting